BRASILIA, Brazil (AP) — Brazil is a year from the World Cup, admitting to mistakes in its preparations but vowing to be ready in time.

-After facing difficulties getting its stadiums ready for the Confederations Cup — the warm-up tournament that begins in Brasilia on Saturday — Brazil is promising that things will be different ahead of the 32-team World Cup.
+After facing difficulties getting its stadiums open for the Confederations Cup, the eight-nation warmup tournament that begins in Brasilia on Saturday, Brazil is promising that things will be different ahead of the 32-team World Cup.

 FIFA said it won't accept it any other way, and Brazilian authorities and local organizers say delays that plagued construction work before the Confederations Cup won't be an issue next year, when the tournament opens with the hosts playing in Sao Paulo on June 12.

 Brazil just barely got six stadiums prepared for the Confederations Cup.
 Only two were completed by the original deadline in December, and in some cases there was time for only one test event before the venues were to host official matches in the tournament for continental champions.

 That was what happened in Brasilia and in Rio de Janeiro, home of the final at the renovated Maracana Stadium on June 30.

 "I do believe we could have delivered them sooner to allow for the realization of more test events, which could have anticipated some of the problems that arose during those test events," Brazil Sports Minister Aldo Rebelo said.
 "Apart from that, I believe that all requirements were executed in accordance with expectations and that we will have a Confederations Cup that will be held as expected."

 FIFA has made clear that Brazil will have to do a better job for the World Cup, when the expectations will be much higher and the number of visitors will increase.

 The Brazilians said FIFA should not worry about the delivery of the remaining six stadiums being built for the World Cup.

 "This first delivery was actually the hardest deadline to meet," Rebelo said on a conference call this week.
 "The evolution of the construction work of these stadiums ... indicates that, yes, they can and will be delivered in December.
 We have been in close contact with the responsible parties for these stadiums to make sure that those deadlines are fulfilled."